JaviLib/bitcoinnodefromscratch/README.md

  - tls.key
  - v3_onion_private_key : private key form which the node ,watchtower onion address is generated.
 This file is created when we first start the wallet .
 LND calls tor control and creates hidden service on the go .

-Run the alias dcl lnd to check the lnd logs
+Run the alias dcl lnd to check the lnd logs, also htop to check if lnd is running and using cpu.
-Run the command lncli create : to create your wallet  .
+Run the command lncli create : to create your wallet  . * Please do not provide the cipher seed passphrase as you will not be able to unlock the wallet.
-Once the wallet is created , keep note of the passphrase and 24 seed words .
+Once the wallet is created keep note of the 24 seed words .
-In the start.sh file remove the comment # in the below command and run dcu again to unlock  the wallet. lnd --lnddir=/lnd --backupfilepath=/backup/channel.backup  #--wallet-unlock-password-file=/lnd/pass.txt
+In the start.sh file remove the comment # in the below command and run dcu again to unlock  the wallet. lnd --lnddir=/lnd --backupfilepath=/backup/channel.backup  #--wallet-unlock-password-file=/lnd/pass.txt In any situation if LND docker is not working  then we do the below :
+- dcu down , this will stop the containers from running .
+- Take a backup or copy files lnd.conf, pass.txt to a different folder and delete the lnd/lnd folder.
+- make the dir lnd/lnd  and copy the files lnd.conf , pass.txt
+- dcu to start the containers, dcl lnd to check the lnd logs ,  dcl -f lnd will give realtime information of the lnd logs .
+- lnc create:  to create the wallet .